User Management

 Accessing User Management

-2. Select your cluster and realm from the dropdown menus
+1. Select your cluster and realm in the sidebar’s context stack

 3. View your user list with search and filter capabilities